wp-plugins/crayon-syntax-highlighter/readme.txt

 == Changelog ==

+= 1.7.15 =
+* Fixed a bug prevented fonts and themes with spaces from being enqueued.
+Thanks to Fredrik Nygren.
+* Improved handling of id's and names of resources.

 = 1.7.14 =
 * Fixed a bug that could potentially cause a PHP warning when reading the log when not permitted to do so.